tremor-rs/tremor-www-docs/course/index.md

 <!-- .slide: data-background="#33FF77" -->

-Watch this space for future guides as we develop more online self-guide and instructor led training collateral.
+Watch this space for future guides as we develop more online self-guide and instructor-led training collateral.

-Note: This will only appear in speaker notes window
+Note: This will only appear in speaker notes window.